ArcFlow

 BEGIN / COMMIT / ROLLBACKAcknowledged (single-node, no distributed transactions)

-SHOW SERVER_VERSIONReturns ArcFlow version
+SHOW SERVER_VERSIONReturns the ArcFlow version (e.g. 0.8.0).
+See reference/versioning

 SELECT VERSION()Returns ArcFlow build info